hansthen/c42c/readme.md

 Json handling
 -------------
-I did not choose to use a library for the parsing of json.
+At first I chose not to use a library for the parsing of json.
 This was in part because I did not know the actual data structures of the C42 services, but also because I suspect the json structures to be fairly simple.
 If there were more complicated patterns or schemas involved I would normally use a jsonpath library (if I only need to extract a few values) or a json serialization library such as Munch (if I need to manipulate the objects using their json structure.

+In the end I went with jsonpath anyway, as it made the code  prettier and it was just a few minutes extra work.

 Web Framework
 -------------